BEFORE YOU GO...

 Evaluate Customer’s Risk Aspects

-Evaluating customers’ risk aspects can be done through email, phone number, IP address and behaviour.
+Evaluating customers’ risk aspects can be done through email, phone number, IP address and behavior.
 Set your customised scores to meet your business requirements.

 Filter out invalid email addresses and dummy accounts that are not part of your company’s mailing lists